 Big Hit Entertainment, home to megastars BTS, who recently climbed to the No.1 position on Billboard’s “HOT 100” list, is ready to officially start off preparations to go public!

-For my readers out there, let me help explain from the top.
+For my readers out there who are new to this, let’s put this together in simple words.
 For a private company to go public refers to the process of selling shares to the public, which is the initial public offering (IPO).
 This is the transition of the company from private to public, thus becoming a publicly traded and owned entity.
 The KOSPI market is the main listing medium of the Korea Exchange (KRX).
 It is South Korea’s represented stock market index and is considered the equivalent of the United States’ S&P 500.
 Many large domestic and international companies such as Samsung Electronics, Hyundai Motor, KIA Motors, LG Electronics and POSCO are listed on KOSPI.

 Back in May 27th, Big Hit Entertainment filed for the preliminary screening of IPO, which gained approval from the Korea Exchange (KRX) on August 7th KST.
 Unlike its peers who are listed under KOSDAQ (Korea Securities Dealers Association Quotations), Big Hit Entertainment was approved for listing under the main KOSPI market.
 According to the Korea Exchange (KRX), Big Hit’s IPO is arranged by NH Investment & Securities, Korea Investment & Securities, and JPMorgan Chase, with Mirae Asset Daewoo- Korea’s largest investment banking and stock brokerage company, as a joint underwriter.

-On September 3rd, the Financial Supervisory Service’s Data Analysis, Retrieval and Transfer System (DART), revealed Big Hit’s IPO registration report including statements on BTS member’s military enlistment as well as the number of shares owned by the individual members.
+On September 3rd, the Financial Supervisory Service’s Data Analysis, Retrieval and Transfer System (DART), revealed Big Hit’s IPO registration report which included statements on BTS member’s military enlistment as well as the number of shares owned by the individual members.

 If the IPO share price is set at the maximum, i.e. 135,000 won (approx. $114), then each member of BTS will own shares valuing 9.23 billion won (approx. $7.78 million).